Nasir El-Rufai: Controversies and public image

-These reports add to concerns by human rights organizations that El-Rufai may not respect the human rights of the people in Kaduna state.
-In October 2021, he resurrected the Religious Preaching Edict of 1984 to create the Interfaith Preaching Regulatory Council.
-This state body has the authority to approve or deny religious leaders the right to lead and can disapprove the content of their sermons and messages.
-"Anyone who begins to preach without authorization, will be liable to pay a fine and may even be imprisoned," El-Rufai said in a radio interview after imposing the new regulation.
+In October 2021, he resurrected and updated the Religious Preaching Edict of 1984 to create the State Preaching Regulatory Council.
+This state body has the authority to approve or deny any religious leader the license to preach, but was wrongly interpreted to mean that the Council can disapprove the content of their sermons and messages.
+"Anyone who begins to preach without authorization, will be liable to pay a fine and may even be imprisoned," El-Rufai said in a radio interview after the enactment of the law by the State House of Assembly.

-According to one human rights watchdog group, "El-Rufai is pitching this as a measure to reduce religiously fueled violence, [but] he himself has a troubling history of fueling religious tension."
-The watchdog group then cites how El-Rufai claimed, in a tweet posted on 8 September 2014, that Christians were behind Boko Haram, funding and controlling it to tarnish the name of Islam.
+El-Rufai amplified claims, in a tweet posted on September 8, 2014, that Christians were behind Boko Haram, funding and controlling it to tarnish the name of Islam.
 Boko Haram is not funded by Christians but is an Islamist terror group with strong ties to Islamic State.

-In 2023 Christians in Kaduna expressed outrage when a video emerged of Nasir el-Rufai openly admitting to discriminating against Christians.
-El-Rufai is seen claiming that "those that are not Muslims don't vote for our party.
+In 2023 some Christian Elders in Kaduna expressed outrage when a video emerged of El-Rufai claiming that "those that are not Muslims (in Southern Kaduna) don't vote for our party.
 Most of them.
 So, why should I give them the deputy position?
 I did my calculation, and I knew we could win the election without giving them the deputy governor", adding later that "of course, Kubau [a Muslim area] voted for us the most, so I'll add something to Kubau because they voted for us.
 What I'll give Jaba [a Christian area], I'll increase it for Kubau because Jaba didn't vote for us."

 In reaction, representatives from the Catholic Diocesan Priests Association in Kaduna, Nigeria, Zaria and Kafanchan, which are all within the borders of Kaduna state, labelled the comments a "divisive, bigoted, hateful and completely unstatesmanlike declaration of Islamic political supremacism in Kaduna State and Nigeria".
+Those outraged neither contradicted what El-Rufai posited nor showed in what way or form what was said amounted to religious discrimination.
+El-Rufai has challenged anyone to show in actual governance of Kaduna State, any person or group have been discriminated against.